PowerShell/PowerShell/docs/KNOWNISSUES.md

 ----------------------------------------

-The ability to create constrained administration (JEA) remoting endpoints is not currently available in Open PowerShell for Linux.
+The ability to create constrained administration (JEA) remoting endpoints is not currently available in PowerShell on Linux.
 This feature will be enabled shortly after the Alpha release by installing new package.